How Some States are Limiting Sales Rep Access to Physicians

 Northeastern States are Pushing for Drug Importation from Canada

-However, both states’ plans are in limbo as they await federal approval and guidance.
+However, both states’ plans are in limbo as they await federal approval and guidance2.
 If Vermont and Maine are able to import drugs from Canada, marketing from U.S. drug reps could become irrelevant.

 Colorado Also Looks at Wholesale Drug Costs

-While nothing is on the books in Colorado to promote the importation of drugs, cost transparency laws have been enacted.
+While nothing is on the books in Colorado to promote the importation of drugs, cost transparency laws3 have been enacted.
 The state has enacted its own laws requiring:

 - That the wholesale acquisition cost (WAC) must be disclosed by drug reps.